- Colette did a live interview on KING 5, a news station in the Seattle area, in advance of an appearance at Elliott Bay Books.

-- Colette appeared at Busboys and Poets Takoma on Wednesday April 29, talking about the book.
+- Colette appeared at Busboys and Poets Takoma.
 Video footage from the reading is available at the book’s website.

 - “I was blown over by this book!
 I have never seen a compendium of interviews like this, from so many different perspectives, in such rich and human detail.
 Not only were the interviews sensitively and honestly transcribed in a way that makes each of the interviewees feel like he or she is jumping right off the page, but the background information on each conflict, and the notes for each chapter heading, are equally moving and insightful.
 I wish everyone could read this book and understand that ‘peace’ and ‘justice’ are not abstract terms.”— Melanie Greenberg, president, Alliance for Peacebuilding

 - “Speaking Their Peace provides a glimpse directly into the lives of the women and men, the youngsters and retirees, the teachers and taxi drivers, the rebels and the conscripts who have seen the impact of war in their homes, schools, villages, and streets.
 They’ve experienced terrible things.
 Yet, what’s most remarkable is their determination not only to survive but to thrive, not to seek revenge but to build a better life for themselves, their families, and their entire societies.
 It’s inspiring.
 And it needs to be heard by everyone lucky enough to have seen modern conflict only on TV.”— Manal Omar, author of Barefoot in Baghdad